 Unlike Medicare Advantage, there is no yearly out-of-pocket maximum in Original Medicare.

 These gaps in Original Medicare insurance can quickly add up, especially if you’re in poor health or on a fixed budget.2022 Original Medicare Out-of-Pocket Costs at a Glance

-- 20 percent of all Part B services, including doctor visits, durable medical equipment and outpatient therapy
+- 20% of all Part B services, including doctor visits, durable medical equipment and outpatient therapy

 There are also several coverage gaps in Original Medicare.
 For example, vision, dental and hearing are not covered unless deemed medically necessary.